devtron-labs/devtron/docs/hyperion/user-guide/deploy-charts/deployment-of-charts.md

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/hyperion/user-guide/deploy-charts/deployment-of-charts/charts-6.jpg)

-After update or upgrade you again will land on `App Detail` page, where you can check pods and service name.
+After update you again will land on `App Detail` page, where you can check pods and service name.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/hyperion/user-guide/deploy-charts/deployment-of-charts/charts-7.jpg)

-You can also see deployment history Helm application and values.yaml corresponding to the deployment by clicking on `Deployment history`.
+You can also see deployment history of Helm application and values.yaml corresponding to the deployment by clicking on `Deployment history`.
 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/hyperion/user-guide/deploy-charts/deployment-of-charts/charts-9.jpg)

 ## 5. Chart Details and Delete Charts